 Why TailWindCSS rocks in responsive utility classes

-If you want the text in a DIV or a paragraph element centered we use class='text-center'
+If you want the text in a DIV or a paragraph element centered we use class='text-center' in Bootstrap 5.

 <p class="text-center">Center aligned text on all viewport sizes.</p>